Japanese craft: 20th century

 The Second World War left the country devastated and as a result, craft suffered.
-The government introduced a new program known as Living National Treasure to recognise and protect craftspeople (individually and as groups) on the fine and folk art level.
+The government introduced a new program known as Living National Treasure to recognise and protect craftspeople (both individually and as groups) on the fine and folk art level.
 Inclusion in the list came with financial support for the training of new generations of artisans so that the art forms could continue.
-In 1950, the national government instituted the intangible cultural properties categorization, which is given to cultural property considered of high historical or artistic value in terms of the craft technique.
+In 1950, the national government instituted the intangible cultural properties classification, which is given to cultural property considered of high historical or artistic value in terms of the craft technique.
 The term refers exclusively to the human skill possessed by individuals or groups, which are indispensable in producing cultural property.
 It also took further steps: in 2009, for example, the government inscribed yūki-tsumugi into the UNESCO Intangible Cultural Heritage Lists.
 Prefectural governments, as well as those on the municipal level, also have their own system of recognising and protecting local craft (meibutsu).
 Although the government has taken these steps, private sector artisans continue to face challenges trying to stay true to tradition whilst at the same time interpreting old forms and creating new ideas in order to survive and remain relevant to customers.
 They also face the dilemma of an ageing society wherein knowledge is not passed down to enough pupils of the younger generation, which means dentō teacher-pupil relationships within families break down if a successor is not found.
 As societal rules changed and became more relaxed, the traditional patriarchal system has been forced to undergo changes as well.
 In the past, males were predominantly the holders of "master" titles in the most prestigious crafts.
 Ceramist Tokuda Yasokichi IV was the first female to succeed her father as a master, since he did not have any sons and was unwilling to adopt a male heir.
 Despite modernisation and westernisation, a number of art forms still exist, partly due to their close connection to certain traditions: examples include the Japanese tea ceremony, ikebana, and to a certain degree, martial arts (in the case of swordmaking).